projectcontour/contour/design/gateway-apis-implementation.md

 ### Leader Election

-Contour will take into account if it is the Leader or not which will represent if it should take action on managing resources or not.
+Contour will take into account if it is the Leader or not which will represent if it should take action on managing resources or not, only the leader should provision resources in the cluster.

 ### Finalizers